kuzanatoliy/prettier-config/README.md

 ### Usage:

-In case if you doesn't have configuration the following **.prettierrc.js** configuration will be generated into repository:
+In case you don't have configuration the following **.prettierrc.js** configuration will be generated into the repository:

     module.exports = {
       ...require("@kuzanatoliorg/prettier-config"),
     };

-**Note:** Script check ouly .json or .js config files and config into package.json.
+**Note:** Script check only .json or .js config files and config into package.json.

-For manula set up it is possible to add link to package.json
+For manual set-up, it is possible to add a link to package.json

     {
       // ...
       "prettier": "@kuzanatoliorg/prettier-config"
     }

-or import into js config file
+or import into the js config file

     module.exports = {
       ...require("@kuzanatoliorg/prettier-config"),
       // Overided rules
     };

-**Note:** Only js configuration allows overiding rules.
+**Note:** Only js configuration allows overriding rules.